Non-commutative nature of $\ell$-adic vanishing cycles: A useful localization sequence

 It is defined on morphisms as

 It is straightforward to verify that this is compatible with the differentials, with the identities and with the composition.
-This dg functor also preserves quasi-isomorphisms and its localization along $\uW_{\uq \uii}$ is equivalent to
+This dg-functor also preserves quasi-isomorphisms and its localization along $\on{W}_{\on{qi}}$ is equivalent to